JoerdonFryeman/PyKepLib/README.md

 4. rembg — is a tool to remove images background.
 5. pytesseract — is an optical character recognition (OCR) tool for python.
 6. easyocr — ready-to-use OCR with 80+ supported languages and all popular writing scripts including: Latin, Chinese, Arabic, Devanagari, Cyrillic, etc.
-7. curses — terminal handling for character-cell displays
+7. curses — terminal handling for character-cell displays.
+8. pyscreenshot — screenshot library, replacement for the Pillow ImageGrab module on Linux.
 ## Support with Bitcoin
 bc1qewfgtrrg2gqgtvzl5d2pr9pte685pp5n3g6scy